4/29/2025

 Analyst, Water Tower Research

-you very much.
-Thank you, gentlemen, for taking my call and congratulations on the strong start to the year.
-A couple of questions there are related, I think.
+Thank you very much.
+Thank you, gentlemen, for taking my call, and congratulations on a strong start to the year.
+A couple of questions.
+They are related, I think.
 So let's start with your raw material situation here.
-You've seen an increase in pricing on raw material pass through in your surfactants business and a decline in your raw materials.
-What does the pricing environment look like in these businesses?
+You've seen an increase in pricing on raw material pass-through in your surfactant business and a decline in pricing on raw material pass-through in the polymer business.
+So what specific or at least families of raw materials that are still inflating in the surfactants and are deflating in your polymer business and excluding the pass-throughs, what does the pricing environment look like in these businesses?

 speaker